How much can I afford for a car?

 - 1. Find out the MPG of the car on HonestJohn.
 Manufacturers’ official’ MPGs are often inaccurate.

 - 2. Work out how much you drive in a month.
 Say you drive 20 miles to work and back each day, five days a week – that’s 100 miles a week and 400 a month.

 - 3. Use a fuel cost calculator to determine your spending.
 Enter your car’s MPG and monthly mileage.
 With an mpg of 40, that’s around £65 per month.
 Opt for a less efficient car, with 30 mpg, and that cost will go up to just under £91 per month.
 Remember, fuel prices vary daily, so this can go up and down.

 It’s a legal requirement to pay the road tax for your car.
 Road tax contributes towards maintaining roads.
 Most cars these days are relatively low in road tax, but it’s still essential you factor in the cost.

-Use Parkers to find out how much tax you’d pay on the car you’re interested in.
+Use Gov.UK to determine how much tax you’d pay on the car you like.
 Your road tax depends on the CO2 emissions of your vehicle, so smaller-engined (newer) cars will have a road tax of £30, or sometimes even £0.
-Bigger engine and older inefficient cars could cost you £120 a year.
+The more significant engines and older inefficient cars could cost you £120 a year.

-As a young driver, you’ll likely want a petrol car, as diesel cars cost a fortune in road-tax.
-Thankfully, newer petrol engines are reasonably clean – so shouldn’t cost you too much in road tax.
+As a young driver, you’ll likely want a petrol car, as diesel cars cost a fortune in road tax.
+Thankfully, newer petrol engines are reasonably clean – so they shouldn’t cost you too much in road tax.

 You can pay your road tax outright for six months, the year, or pay it in 12 monthly instalments.